 - (a) providing a dedicated point of notification in the event of failure of a Code Communication issued by email in order to - I. Act as a point of escalation in the event of a non-delivery receipt. - II.
-By agreement, accept receipt of the Code Communication on behalf of the Registered User and distribute accordingly within the User organisation this will satisfy receipt by such Organisation and deemed receipt rules will apply. - (b) enabling a User to provide a Code Communication: - In the event that Registered User(s) for such Code Communication are unable to do so i.e. the Authorised Email Representative will be able to provide any User to Transporter Code Communication in addition to any Registered User - II.
-In the event that a User has failed to register a designated recipient or sender. - (b) enabling a Transporter to provide a Code Communication to a User where that User has failed to provide a designated recipient relating to that Code Communication.
+By agreement, accept receipt of the Code Communication on behalf of the Registered User and distribute accordingly within the User organisation this will satisfy receipt by such Organisation and deemed receipt rules will apply.

+- (b) enabling a User to provide a Code Communication: - In the event that Registered User(s) for such Code Communication are unable to do so - i.e. the Authorised Email Representative will be able to provide any User to Transporter Code Communication in addition to any Registered User - II.
+In the event that a User has failed to register a designated recipient or sender. - (c) enabling a Transporter to provide a Code Communication to a User where that User has failed to provide a designated recipient relating to that Code Communication. - I. In the event that a User has failed to register a designated recipient or sender. - II.
+For the avoidance of doubt, the Authorised Email Representative is an individual who represents the Registered User who is an organisation.